sysoperator/kube-lvm-flexvolume/README.md

 Options
 =======

-Following options may be passed:
+Following options are required:

 *  volumeID - Name of logical volume.
 *  size - Size to allocate for the new logical volume.
 Accepts any value supported by --size parameter of [lvcreate](http://man7.org/linux/man-pages/man8/lvcreate.8.html).
 *  volumegroup - Name of volume group.

-And optional:
+Optional options may be passed:

 *  thinpool - Name of thin pool.
 *  mountoptions - Additional options passed to mount. (e.g. noatime)